 The Hall of History

 This spacious foyer space just outside Davis Hall is decorated with memorabilia from more than 90 years of International House history.
 It features overhead views of Sakura Park, a grand piano, and serves as a lovely space for cocktail receptions independently or in conjunction with events in Davis Hall or the Home Room.

 Overlooking Grant’s Tomb, this intimate space is decorated with rare Chinese tapestries.
 The room has its own kitchen and a capacity of 60.
 With a grand piano, it is ideal for recitals, rehearsals, receptions and seminars.

 The Main Lounge

 Designed in the Classical Revival style, the Main Lounge serves as the “living room” of I-House.
-This highly symmetrical space a working fireplace with a hand-carved mantle in the center of the north wall, grand piano and breathtaking views of Sakura Park.
+This highly symmetrical space features a working fireplace with a hand-carved mantle in the center of the north wall, a grand piano and breathtaking views of Sakura Park.
 With a capacity of about 200, it is an ideal space for receptions and recitals.

 The Cleveland E. Dodge Room

-This handsomely paneled space, intimate space is located just off the Main Lounge.
+This handsomely paneled intimate space is located just off the Main Lounge.
 With a capacity of 60, it provides a distinguished setting for meetings and presentations.